Aqueduct Primary – Meet our Governors

 I am currently Assistant Head working within year 3/4 and have worked at Aqueduct since September 2017.
 I am the staff Governor who represents, teachers, teaching assistants and other staff members.
 I have had experience with working with all year groups in KS2.
 Alongside class teacher and Assistant Head, I am also the KS2 phase leader and responsible for mathematics across the school, a subject about which I am passionate about.
 Outside of school, I live with my wife, our son and our dog with whom I enjoy long walks.

 Richard Ware - Parent Governor

-As the title suggests I am a parent of three children, two of whom currently attend the school.
+As the title suggests I am a parent of three children, two of whom currently attend the school and one who moved onto secondary school.
 We have lived in the area for nearly 15 years and my working life has been spent in IT.
 This will assist in supporting part of my ICT role within the Governing body.
 I hope to be able to represent other parents to make sure that school provides the best possible opportunities and experiences for all our children.

 I am the Inclusion Support Manager for Aqueduct Primary School and have worked here since September 2020.
 I am the Support staff Governor and I have had experience with working with all year groups focusing on providing pastoral, social, emotional, and behavioural support.
 In addition, I am part of our school’s Wellbeing Committee which works to promote and improve wellbeing and mental health of our staff, children and wider school community.
 Outside of school, I live with my husband, our two sons and our cat.
 I enjoy reading and spending lots of time outside in nature.